Lyellr88/MARM-Protocol/README.md

 ---

+## Looking for Commands or Examples?
+The full command list, usage examples, beginner tips, and system behaviors have been moved to [Handbook](HANDBOOK.md) for easier access and maintenance.

+---

 ## The Problem It Solves

 Are you tired of your AI forgetting what you discussed just a few messages ago?
 Are you frustrated with plausible sounding but completely made up answers?
 These are common failures in modern AI models.
 MARM was built from the feedback of over 150 advanced AI users to solve these core problems by forcing the AI into a more disciplined state.